LVM: Grow LVM and resize partition

 Configure static eth0 in /etc/network/interfaces

 Description: The first step is to establish basic network connectivity for your router/gateway.
 This will allow you to connect to the installation server on the distribution network, from which you can install the routing software needed in later steps.
-Your router needs three network interfaces: the loopback interface (lo; which is used for network connections within the gateway) the interface connected to the distribution network (eth1) the interface connected to your network (eth0)....
+Your router needs three network interfaces: the loopback interface (lo; which is used for network connections within the gateway) the interface connected to the distribution network (eth1) the interface connected to your network (eth0).
+Each interface needs an address, netmask and broadcast address.
+It is important that you specify the correct netmask and broadcast address! ...

 Configure static wlan0 in /etc/network/interfaces